Sustainability Check: The Open 2022

 The R&A, as organizer of the Open Championship, has already learned over the course of the week how quickly all attempts to make a meeting more CO₂-friendly can be torpedoed.
 With Scottish Rail staff currently on strike and not working overtime, many train services to St Andrews have had to be cancelled.
 The R&A therefore sent out a press release at the beginning of the week explicitly calling for people to drive because they feared chaos at the track stations.
 In this respect, the attempt to make the issue of mobility at the only major tournament for men more environmentally friendly has failed in the face of reality.

-– The ban on plastic in the catering sector has become a reality.
+– The ban on plastic in the catering area has become a reality.
 Whether in the spectator or press area, people only eat from porcelain and with cutlery made from recycled materials.
 However, this is also a requirement of the Scottish Government, which must generally be implemented at events.
 In general, however, large plastic bottles for decanting beverages into glasses ec are no longer used at the Open in the catering sector .

 – Up to 70 percent of all products used in catering come from within 150 miles of St. Andrews.
 Meat and eggs must comply with the provisions of the RSPCA guidelines for animal welfare.